Your social life just got a boost

 Welcome to the Circus

-Saturday 8th November 2025 / 3pmSaturday afternoon in November at the STōK Cae Ras and yes, welcome to the circus, the one Charlton’s coach couldn’t stop talking about.
+Saturday 8th November 2025 / 3pmSaturday afternoon at the STōK Cae Ras and yes, welcome to the circus, the one Charlton’s coach couldn’t stop talking about.
 Funny thing is, if this really is a circus, it’s the kind where 10,000 voices drown out the brass band, the players run the show, and the visitors are the ones slipping on the banana peels.

 There’s no juggling act in Wrexham red, just ninety minutes of grit dressed up as a spectacle.
 Call it chaos, call it theatre, call it whatever you like, but Charlton will be centre stage whether they’re ready or not, and it’s rarely a flattering role.